-Section 3.07 Quarterly Reporting
+Section 3.07 Grant Closeout

-After the close of each state fiscal year quarter, a Quarterly Financial Report (QFR) must be submitted.
-The 4th quarter financial report (July 30) serves as the final closeout for the grant, in most cases.
-See Article 5: Reporting for more information about submitting the QFR.
+The final monthly financial report (July 30) serves as the final closeout for the grant, in most cases.

-In the closeout QFR, CDVSA will allow a variance of up to 10% within each cost category to allow for reconciliation, based on a final BAR.
-Any variance greater than 10% of a category will not be approved or reimbursed.
+In the final monthly report, CDVSA allows a variance of up to 10% over the amount of a particular cost category as long as the total amount of spending does not exceed the amount of the grant award.
+A variance greater than 10% of a cost category will not be approved or reimbursed.

-Subgrantees certify by checking the closeout box that expenditures have been reconciled and the reported numbers are final.
 If a subgrantee requires additional time for reconciliation, contact CDVSA to request consideration of an extension.